 The country changes fast, and most of Colombia’s travel blogs aren’t updated enough.
 Besides, too many travelers write about Colombia even if they just have spent 2 months in the country – Did you know it’s twice the size of France?

-Major mistakes when creating a Colombia itinerary
+8 tips to avoid Major mistakes when creating a Colombia itinerary

 Creating an excellent Colombia travel itinerary is not simple and takes a lot of practice.